 A Quick Introduction

 Being a WordPress user, you might’ve already been familiar with both Gutenberg and Elementor.
-Still, I’m going to demonstrate a quick introduction about Gutenberg and Elementor to clear up your confusion.
+Still, I’m going to demonstrate a quick introduction about Gutenberg vs Elementor to clear up your confusion.

 What is Gutenberg?